wanghungjen/wanghungjen/README.md

 My work revolves around the various aspects of applied mathematics, ranging from cellular representation learning to multi-agent LLM systems, quadruped robotic SLAMs, and scientific computings.
 I enjoy working on systems that combine theoretical concepts with practical impacts, especially in areas where machine learning can support us in understanding complex, real-world phenomena.

 Currently, I'm continuing to explore optimization/representation methods for spatiotemporal transcriptomics, particularly neural ODE/PDE mechanisms.
-Long-term wise, I look forward to pursuing work in data-driven systems and mathematical machine learning.
+Long-term wise, I look forward to pursuing work in data-driven systems and applicable machine learning.

 ## Tech Stack